 - Omega 3 fatty acids: While these are mainly associated with roles in brain building and protecting from stroke/heart attacks, new evidence shows that they also have a role in immune functioning; specifically, they appear to enhance B cell immunity.

 - Elderberry Extracts: These, like turmeric, have been medicinally used for centuries.
-Their undoubted anti-viral effects have been proven in the case of influenza in mice, in birds, in vitro, and even in one very small clinical trial.
+Their undoubted anti-viral effects have been proven in the case of influenza in mice, in birds, in vitro, and even in one very small human study.

 Of these, the first five (Vitamin D, probiotics, vitamin C, virgin coconut oil, and Omega 3 fatty acids) should ideally be taken regularly to maintain health: most of these have functions that go beyond optimization of immune responses.

-In contrast, elderberry extracts should not ideally be taken daily.
+In contrast, elderberry extracts should not be taken daily, ideally.
 A great many people have expressed interest in doing exactly this, and I would have to advice against this stratagem: elderberry is certainly not required for normal functioning, unlike Vitamin D, vitamin C, omega 3 fatty acids, and even probiotics (which may play a role in shaping the gut microbiome, which in turn has a tremendous effect on health).
 Elderberry extracts actually exert their anti-viral effects in part by inhibiting ribsome functioning,which means they affect protein production, and hence in theory could affect any rapidly dividing cell in a dose-dependent manner.
+They may exacerbate autoimmune diseases and their long term safety has not been studied.

 Small (non-medicinal quantities) of turmeric in combination with black pepper can be taken daily by older people: this may be a particularly good idea for individuals with or at risk for metabolic syndrome.
 There is a wealth of literature on this, but I will highlight this analysis which suggests that it may be helpful in diabetics.
-If anybody wishes to take medicinal quantities of turmeric in a bio-available form for any number of conditions (cancer, osteoarthritis, other chronic pain conditions, metabolic syndrome, and so on) I would suggest that they do so in consultation with their doctor.
+If anybody wishes to take medicinal quantities of turmeric in a bio-available form for any number of conditions (cancer, osteoarthritis, other chronic pain conditions, metabolic syndrome, and so on) I would suggest that they do so in consultation with their doctor, as turmeric in particular can interfere w/ certain medications.
+Memorial Sloan Kettering has an excellent resource page on turmeric.

 I do not advice that children be given turmeric + pepper daily, though it is definitely advisable to give turmeric + black pepper, as well as elderberry extracts if they are showing signs of infection.

-The past few months, I have had 3 threatened infections, all of which were (coincidence or not) staved off by taking all of these in combination.
+Over the many years since I have written this post, I have had multiple threatened infections, most of which were (coincidence or not) staved off within a day by taking all of these in combination.
+If in case there has ever been a fever, that has gone within a 24-36 hour period.
 I have also tried these (absolutely safe) experiments on all my family members, and they claim all of these (especially the probiotic and the turmeric-in-milk-with-pepper home brew) have helped.
 All of this is done for my toddler daughter as well, and again, it really seems to help, especially the Florastor + BioGaia combination for GI infections.
+As she has gotten older, the bioavailable turmeric and elderberry have seemingly helped her get over her very rare infections astonishingly quickly.

-More than reducing the incidence and severity of minor infections, these easy, safe, and relatively inexpensive strategies, if in play from an early point, may have a far more important role: to reduce the severity of illness following infection with the very nasty bugs (dengue viruses, EHECs, MRSA, malarial parasites, and so on) thus reducing the risk for hospitalization, a requirement for intensive care, or worse.
+More than reducing the incidence and severity of minor infections, these easy, safe, and relatively inexpensive strategies, if in play from an early point, may have a far more important role: to reduce the severity of illness following infection with the very nasty bugs (dengue viruses, EHECs, MRSA, Influenza A virus, malarial parasites, and so on) thus reducing the risk for hospitalization, a requirement for intensive care, or worse.
 The gravity of this point cannot be emphasized enough.
+It should also be emphasized that everything covered here should NEVER CONTINUE be the sole form of care in a severe infection that is not improving.
+If you do not recover quickly, see your doctor and follow their advice, although you could continue to take turmeric and elderberry WITH whatever they prescribe.

 Many people have asked about sources of these, so here is a Where to Buy list: